influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 rk-upgrading-03:8091	1.7.6_c1.7.6
 ```

-If you have any issues upgrading your cluster, contact InfluxData support.
+If you have issues upgrading your cluster, contact InfluxData support.